omarabdiwali/nfl-scorigami/README.md

 To use the application, follow these steps:

 1. Open the application in a web browser: `http://localhost:3000`
-2. Click the "Fetch Scorigami Data" button to fetch the latest scorigami data
+2. Click the "Fetch Latest Game Data" button to fetch the latest game data
 3. The application will display the latest scorigami data and tweet new scores from [@NFLScorigamiBot](https://x.com/NFLScorigamiBot)